Gracecode0615/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this is my first readme on variable task
+this my first readme in varaible task